10 Different Types of Ecommerce Websites in 2023

 An individual brand or vendor-specific ecommerce website is a perfect option for retailers, including those selling through business to government (B2G) channels.

-It is suitable if you want to target specific customers and want to sell their products directly to buyers without involving a middleman.
+It is suitable if you want to target specific customers and want to sell their products directly to buyers without involving a middleman or online intermediaries.

-The owner of the store is the only seller, so they have the freedom to add products, set prices, and communicate with customers directly.
+The owner of the store are the only direct sellers, so they have the freedom to add products, set prices, and communicate with customers directly.

 The ecommerce website type provides more control over branding and pricing.
 It helps you to make decisions based on their target customer's behavior.